meetjn/Web-Dev-Notes/README.md

 5.1) Fetching Data on the Server with fetch

 Next.js extends the native fetch Web API to allow you to configure the caching and revalidating behaviour for each fetch request on the server.
-React extends fetch to automatically memoize fetch requests while rendering a React component tree.
+React extends fetch to memoize fetch requests while rendering a React component tree automatically.

 You can use fetch with async/await in Server Components, in Route Handlers, and in Server Actions. (i.e. server components can be asynchronous).